Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 `(execute)="myCustomActionAfterDelete($event)"`, your handler will run after the system handler completes successfully.
 A system operation is considered successful if there are no permission or network-related errors for the system request.
-You can avoid permission errors simply by disablingan item for users who don't have permission to use it (set `disableWithNoPermission="true"`).
+You can avoid permission errors simply by disabling an item for users who don't have permission to use it (set `disableWithNoPermission="true"`).

 ```html
 <adf-document-list ...>